-Setting Description Factory Default Enable/ Disable Moxa's Turbo Roaming can enable rapid handover when the Disable AWK-3131, as a client, roams among a group of APs.
+Setting Description Factory Default Enable/ Disable Moxa's Turbo Roaming can enable rapid handover when the Disable AWK-4121, as a client, roams among a group of APs.

-When Turbo Roaming is enabled, the RF type, AP alive check, and Scan channels will be shown as follows.
-RF type shows the current RF type that this client is using.
-AP alive check will check if the AP connection is still available.
-When this function is enabled, a check will be done every 10 ms. You can set up Scan channels for the APs among which this client is going to roam.
+When Turbo Roaming is enabled, RF type and Scan channels will be shown as follows.
+RF type shows the current RF type, which this client is using now.
+You can set up Scan channels for the APs among which this client is going to roam.
 There are three Scan channels available.
-Note that the Scan channels may need to be modified when the RF type is changed.
-(For example, channel 36 is not available in B, G, N or B/G/N Mix mode.)
+Please note that the Scan channels may need to be modified when the RF type is changed.
+(For example, channel 36 is not available in B, G or B/G Mix mode.)

-WLAN Certification Settings (for EAP-TLS in Client/Slave mode only)
+WLAN Certification Settings (for EAP-TLS in Client mode only)

 When EAP-TLS is used, a WLAN Certificate will be required at the client end to support WPA/WPA2-Enterprise.
-The AWK-3131 can support the PKCS #12, also known as Personal Information Exchange Syntax Standard, certificate formats that define file formats commonly used to store private keys with accompanying public key certificates, protected with a password-based symmetric key.
+The AWK-4121 can support the PKCS #12, also known as Personal Information Exchange Syntax Standard, certificate formats that define file formats commonly used to store private keys with accompanying public key certificates, protected with a password-based symmetric key.